kychanbp/credit_risk_mgmt_fintech/docs/source/fundamentals/decision_making.md

 **Trial-and-error search** and **delayed rewards** are two key features that distinguish credit risk management from other forms of decision-making.
 Unlike supervised learning, where the correct action (or label) is known in advance, credit risk policy making requires the agent to explore uncharted territory.
 For instance, a policy maker might lower the approval threshold to better understand the risk-return trade-off, without knowing in advance whether this decision will yield positive or negative results.

 Another hallmark of credit risk policy making is the presence of delayed rewards.
-The consequences of a decision may not be immediately apparent; for example, the outcome of a 12-month loan can only be fully assessed after the loan term is complete.
-Interestingly, the loan's risk performance might appear better in the first few months compared to shorter-term loans.
-However, if the agent focuses solely on short-term performance and grants higher limits based on this, it could result in higher losses in the long run.
+The consequences of a decision may not be immediately apparent; for example, granting a higher limit to a customer may lead to increased spending in immediate transactions but may also increase the predicted probability of default.
+The higher predicted default probability may impact your subsequent decisions, such as pricing or credit limit adjustments.
 Thus, each action not only influences the immediate outcome but also affects future situations and, consequently, all subsequent rewards.

 Credit risk policy making differs fundamentally from both supervised and unsupervised learning.
 In every company I’ve worked for, there has been a specialized team of Data Scientists who build credit risk models.
 A common question among new joiners is why these data scientists can't directly help with making credit risk policies.
 Sometimes, newcomers even feel inferior to the data scientists.
 However, the reason is that credit risk policy making is a distinct problem.
 It’s not about whether data scientists can solve it, but rather about the scope of their expertise, which is primarily in building supervised machine learning models.
 As we've discussed, credit risk policy making is neither supervised learning nor unsupervised learning (which focuses on uncovering hidden structures in data).
 Although credit risk models and dataset structures are valuable tools in credit risk management, they serve as inputs rather than being the problem itself.
 Understanding this distinction is crucial.